siddhantmaitra/resume-gen/src/lib.typ

     ligatures: false,
   )

-  // Reccomended to have 0.5in margin on all sides set page(
+  // Recommended to have 0.5in margin on all sides.
+Added the "rest" param to try fitting content in 1 page if needed set page(
-    margin: 0.5in,
+    margin: (top: 0.5in, rest: 0.5in),
     paper: paper,
     footer: [
       #if footer != "" {